AnthonyCxx/carp/README.md

 3. Including descriptions of each argument.

 <br /> <br />
-Here is a short example of how to use the parser:
+Here is a short example of how to use the parser.
+Note, the `Parser.validate_args()` method is not automatically called by the parser's constructor to allow the programmer to intervene, allowing them to create help screens and other internal logic.
 ```C++
 //Commandline argument parser + argument list
 arg_parser::Parser parser(